Parents, youth and staff team up to improve after-school programs

 In October 2016, the YDRC is opening up a third round of the Learning Community to youth programs throughout the city of Detroit, in addition to its Youth Development Fund grant partners.
 Over the course of several months, program managers lead teams in their organizations to assess and improve program quality together.
 They collect and look at attendance data, program quality scores and youth survey results, then make a plan to improve.

-Youth, parents to weigh in at Living Arts
+Youth, Parents Weigh in at Living Arts

 In last year’s Learning Community, one organization – Living Arts – took the continuous quality improvement process to the next level by asking parents and youth to join their program quality team.
 Led by Zack Bissell, out-of-school arts program manager, and Erika Villarreal Bunce, director of programs, Living Arts formed a team comprised of two youth, two parents, two teaching artists, and the two program managers to observe classes and give feedback.

 Zack and Erika shared that using the evidence-based Youth Program Quality Assessment to make observations with their team helped them identify really specific ways that teaching artists could improve their instruction.
 Living Arts was already committed to being youth-driven, but doing these observations allowed them to see that instructors asking more open-ended questions would help bring out youth voice as the students learned about art or dance, rather than just following instructions.
 The Holistic Student Assessment survey, which measures youth’s Achieving, Connecting and Thriving skills, also helped Living Arts learn that some of their youth needed help developing more trusting relationships.
 As a result, staff developed a goal to include more trust-building activities in their dance and arts classes.